Maksim2498/poms/plugin/README.md

 ## About

-This is Bukkit plugin used to connect your Minecraft server to POSM system and set it under POMS's control.
+This is a Bukkit plugin for the [POMS project](../README.md).
+It connects your Minecraft server to the [POMS server](../server/README.md) and sets first under second's control.
+It relies on the REST API of POMS server and completely uselsess without it.

 ## Building